Servicerobotics-Ulm/SmartDG-Tutorials/02_01_Installing_SmartDG_DSLs_On_Eclipse/README.md

 # SmartDG Tutorials
 ## Installing SmartDG DSLs On Eclipse

-> :information_source: In case you are working with the [Official Virtual Machine and the SmartMDSD Toolchain](https://wiki.servicerobotik-ulm.de/tutorials:launching-vm-and-toolchain:start).
+> :warning: In case you are working with the [Official Virtual Machine and the SmartMDSD Toolchain](https://wiki.servicerobotik-ulm.de/tutorials:launching-vm-and-toolchain:start).
 See [This Tutorial](../03_01_Installing_SmartDG_DSLs_On_SmartMDSD_VirtualMachine/README.md) before going through the following steps.
+Jump to step 2 once you are back.
+Look for the following indication  :balloon: :balloon: :balloon: :balloon: :balloon: :balloon: :balloon: :balloon:.

+> :warning: It is not possible to build and run SmartDG DSL models on Eclipse without SmartDG Library installed on your machine.
+> :warning: Install SmartDG Library on your machine before you install SmartDG DSLs On Eclipse [This Tutorial](../01_02_Installing_SmartDG_Library/README.md).

 ### Download and run the installation script on a generic machine
 > :warning: Skip this step in case you are working with the [Official Virtual Machine and the SmartMDSD Toolchain](https://wiki.servicerobotik-ulm.de/tutorials:launching-vm-and-toolchain:start).